HMS Sandwich (1759): Service

 Captain John Cowling replaced Moriarty in around May 1782, and Sandwich sailed back to England with Parker.
 There the ship was paid off in August.
 In October Captain John Frodsham took command, and Sandwich became the guardship at the Nore.
 The ship was paid off again in March 1783, continuing to lie at the Nore.
 Sandwich was then recommissioned to become a receiving ship at Sheerness in October 1787, with Captain Thomas Tonken in command.
 The ship was paid off in February 1788, but returned to duty as receiving ship in the Nore in May 1790, still under Tonken.
 At this time Sandwich was also flagship to Vice-Admiral John Dalrymple, Commander-in-Chief, The Nore.
 In October the ship moved to serve again as receiving ship at Sheerness before being recommissioned in December 1792 by Captain William Lockyer, who commanded her as guardship at the Nore.

 In February 1793 Lockyer was replaced by Captain James Mosse, and Sandwich served in succession as the flagship of three Commanders-in-Chief, The Nore; Dalrymple again from March, Vice-Admiral Charles Buckner from August 1795, and Vice-Admiral Skeffington Lutwidge from July 1797.
-In September of the latter year Sandwich was paid off again, and recommissioned in November as a prison ship with the rating of a sloop.
+In May and early June 1797, Sandwich was the 'Parliament Ship' (mutineer flagship) during the Nore mutiny.
+Richard Parker, the 'President' (figurehead leader) of the mutiny was executed on board the Sandwich on 30 June.
+In September 1797 Sandwich was paid off again, and recommissioned in November as a prison ship with the rating of a sloop.
 Based in the River Medway, the ship's next commander was Lieutenant Richard Hancock.
 Hancock was replaced in April 1798 by Captain Billy Douglas, who in turn handed over to Captain Abraham Guyot in April 1801.

 Sandwich was paid off in April 1802 with the Peace of Amiens, but recommissioned in July 1803 with the start of the Napoleonic Wars under the command of Emmanuel Hungerford.
 Sandwich's final commander was Lieutenant Joseph Coxwell from 1809.
 The ship was broken up at Chatham in 1810.